ArnaudBelcour/bigecyhmm/README.md

 For `bigecyhmm_visualisation`, you also needs the following packages:

-- [pandas](https://pypi.org/project/pandas/): To read the input files.
+- [pandas](https://pypi.org/project/pandas/): to read the input files.
-- [seaborn](https://github.com/mwaskom/seaborn): to create most of the figures.
-- [plotly](https://github.com/plotly/plotly.py): to create most of the figures.
+- [seaborn](https://github.com/mwaskom/seaborn) and [matplotlib](https://github.com/matplotlib/matplotlib): to create most of the figures.
-- [kaleido](https://github.com/plotly/Kaleido): required to create the figure.

 For `bigecyhmm_custom`, you also needs the following package: